 Objectives and context IIA reference The plan's or programme's purpose and objectives are made Expected in the draft Submission clear.
 IIA.
-Environmental issues and constraints, including international Sections 2, 4 and 5 and Appendix 2 - and EC environmental protection objectives, are considered of this Scoping Report. in developing objectives and targets.
-Continu E of this Convince Downst SEA objectives, where used, are clearly set out and linked to Section 5 of this Scoping Report. indicators and targets where appropriate.
+Environmental issues and constraints, including international Sections 2, 4 and 5 and Appendix 2 and EC environmental protection objectives, are considered of this Scoping Report. in developing objectives and targets.
+SEA objectives, where used, are clearly set out and linked to Section 5 of this Scoping Report. indicators and targets where appropriate.
 Links with other related plans, programmes and policies are Section 2 and Appendix 2 of this identified and explained.
 Scoping Report.
 Conflicts that exist between SEA objectives, between SEA and Section 5 of this Scoping Report and plan objectives and between SEA objectives and other plan expected at later stages of IIA objectives are identified and described. production including the draft Submission IIA.
 Scoping IIA reference Consultation Bodies are consulted in appropriate ways and at Section 6 of this Scoping Report. appropriate times on the content and scope of the Environmental Report.
 The assessment focuses on significant issues.
 Section 4 of this Scoping Report.
 Technical, procedural and other difficulties encountered are Expected in the draft Submission IIA discussed; assumptions and uncertainties are made explicit. if appropriate.
 Reasons are given for eliminating issues from further Expected in the draft Submission IIA consideration. if appropriate.
-Alternatives IIA reference Realistic alternatives are considered for key issues, and the Expected following consultation on reasons for choosing them are documented. the Local Plan Review Issues Paper and in the draft Submission IIA.
-Alternatives include 'do minimum' and/or 'business as usual' Expected following consultation on scenarios wherever relevant. the Local Plan Review Issues Paper and in the draft Submission IIA.
-The environmental effects (both adverse and beneficial) of Expected following consultation on each alternative are identified and compared. the Local Plan Review Issues Paper and in the draft Submission IIA.
-Inconsistancias batwaan the alternatives and other relevant Inconsistencies between the alternatives and other relevant Expected in the draft Submission IIA plans, programmes or policies are identified and explained. if appropriate.
-Reasons are given for selection or elimination of alternatives.
-Expected in the draft Submission IIA if appropriate.
-Baseline information IIA reference Relevant aspects of the current state of the environment and Section 3 of this Scoping Report. their likely evolution without the plan or programme are described.
+Alternatives IIA reference Realistic alternatives are considered for key issues, and the Expected following consultation on reasons for choosing them are documented. the Local Plan Review Issues Paper Alternatives include (de mainime une) and (an (business or usual) and in the draft Submission IIA.
+Alternatives include 'do minimum' and/or 'business as usual' scenarios wherever relevant.
+Expected following consultation on scenarios wherever relevant. the Local Plan Review Issues Paper and in the draft Submission IIA.
+The environmental effects (both adverse and haneficial) of The environmental effects (both adverse and beneficial) of each alternative are identified and compared.
+Expected following consultation on the Local Plan Review Issues Paper each alternative are identified and compared. and in the draft Submission IIA.
+Inconsistencies between the alternatives and other relevant Expected in the draft Submission IIA plans, programmes or policies are identified and explained. if appropriate.
+Reasons are given for selection or elimination of alternatives. heasons are given for selection of elimination of alternatives.
+Expected in the draft Submission IIA Baseline information if appropriate.
+IIA reference Relevant aspects of the current state of the environment and Section 3 of this Scoping Report. their likely evolution without the plan or programme are Section 5 of this scoping Report. described. uescribeu.